AdityaSavara/MSRESOLVE/README.md

 * * *

 There is a manual in the documentation directory, and also there is an example analysis under ExampleAnalysis.

+* * *

+To install dependencies, use 'pip install -r requirements.txt'